Not Dismissing Investments If They Sound “Too Good to Be True” Can Be Life-Changing!

 So why are these types of investments dismissed without much more than a casual glance?

-The main reason why such returns are dismissed as being “too good to be true” is because the comparisons are being made with traditional investment routes such as savings accounts or collective funds, gilts & corporate bonds, which in recent history have generally produced far lower returns.
+The main reason such returns are dismissed as being “too good to be true” is that comparisons are being made with traditional investment routes such as savings accounts or collective funds, gilts & corporate bonds, which have generally produced far lower returns in recent history.
 But this is an unfair and illogical comparison.
 The investments, such as the one I mentioned above, have little or no link or relation to the markets that drive normal investments and savings, so why are they used as comparisons?
-It really is like comparing apples with pears.
+It is like comparing apples with pears.

-The promised returns have often been exaggerated, and the fundamentals of the investment have just not been in place.
+The promised returns have often been exaggerated, and the investment fundamentals have not been in place.
 One such “hot investment” has been the carbon credit investments where, in conclusion, the returns were based on the market price of a carbon credit, which was severely hit by the industrial slowdown.

 Read More:

-There was a couple of recent examples of forestry/agricultural products that had gone wrong.
-One, mainly due to the crop’s wrong choice – it just did not grow well enough in the chosen location, and the other, because of disputes over land ownership.
+A couple of recent examples of forestry/agricultural products have gone wrong.
+One, mainly due to the crop’s wrong choice – it did not grow well enough in the chosen location, and the other, because of disputes over land ownership.

 Advisers and institutions regularly discount alternative investments as they are not ‘Regulated Investments.’